The hospital bandages weren’t aesthetically pleasing when I wore a bikini.

 Now at twenty-three, in Greece with Lana, I was certain this second crash was due to a faulty moped the Greek hotel people had rented to us not three minutes before.
 It was true that we crashed right out of the parking lot when I revved harder than I should have, yelling, “Hey Lana, check this out!”

 Since it was her first time on a moped and she was more than a little anxious, I had seen fit to terrify my passenger even more by pretending I was about to pop a wheelie.
-But at that same moment, the front wheel seized up on smooth road like a bad punchline, and that meant something had to be wrong with the bike rather than me having caused it.
+But at that same moment, the front wheel seized up on smooth road like a bad punchline, which meant something had to be wrong with the bike and not my driving.

 The wheel seized, Lana flew in the air, the bike collapsed on top of me and the wheel — suddenly unseized — gnawed on my skin.
 Eventually I let go of the throttle.